May Your Drug Price Be Evergreen

 58 Pages Posted: 31 Oct 2017 Last revised: 28 Apr 2019

-This study examines all drugs on the market between 2005 and 2015, identifying and analyzing every instance in which the company added new patents or exclusivities.
+Presenting the first comprehensive study of evergreening, this article examines the extent to which evergreening behavior—which can be defined as artificially extending the protection cliff—may contribute to the problem.
+The author analyses all drugs on the market between 2005 and 2015, combing through 60,000 data points to examine every instance in which a company added a new patent or exclusivity.
 The results show a startling departure from the classic conceptualization of intellectual property protection for pharmaceuticals.
-Key results include: 1) Rather than creating new medicines, pharmaceutical companies are recycling and repurposing old ones.
-On average, 78% of the drugs associated with new patents in the FDA’s records were not new drugs coming on the market, but existing drugs; 2) Adding new patents and exclusivities to extend the protection cliff is particularly pronounced among blockbuster drugs.
+Rather than creating new medicines, pharmaceutical companies are largely recycling and repurposing old ones.
+Specifically, 78% of the drugs associated with new patents were not new drugs, but existing ones, and extending protection is particularly pronounced among blockbuster drugs.
 Once companies start down the road of extending protection, they show a tendency to return to the well, with the majority adding more than one extension and 50% becoming serial offenders.
 The problem is growing across time.

 Keywords: Patent, Patents, Intellectual Property, Pharmaceuticals, Pharma, Generics, Competition, Drug, Drugs, Exclusivities, FDA